naeemmohd/python/Python 201/012-RESTfulAPIDeploytoOwnServer/README.md

       * Setting up the caching was also not in our control
   * ***Solution***
     * Deploy the RESTful API on your own server in cloud- AWS, Azure, Google, DigitalOcean cloud etc
-    * We will deploy the RESTful API on a newly provisioned Linux Server - Red Hat Liniux - RHEL 7 - where will install and configure the following:
+    * We will deploy the RESTful API on a newly provisioned Linux Server - Ubuntu 16.04  - where will install and configure the following:
       * Setting up the server with ***users, security, firewall*** settings
       * Install and configure ***Postgres*** SQL Database:
       * Install and configure ***Nginx Proxy*** server( a web server, reverse proxy, load balancer, HTTP cache handler etc)